 It is best to get down to it.
 There is no need for so many details, just mention your reason for leaving, and when you would be leaving.
 Your reason may range from personal, to going back to school, relocation and other circumstances.

 Find out from the human resources manager or your immediate superior the benefits you are entitled to.
 Naturally, it is expected that all your benefits should be duly sorted out.
 But do not sit back and relax, ensure you get everything that is yours.

-No matter the reason why you have decided to call it quit, stay positive.
+No matter the reason why you have decided to “call it quit”, stay positive.
 Do not poison the minds of the other employees.
 Many of them would like to know why you are quitting.
-They may even feel inspired with your move.
+They may even feel inspired by your move.
 However, ensure you keep whatever bitterness you have towards your boss or the company or your work to yourself.
 Let your reason be that it is time to move on.
 Talk more of how the company has benefited you.
 Leave the company on a good note.
 It is better you are remembered in a positive way, than a negative one.